NeoCodesOracle/Linux-Server-Configuration/README.md

+#LINUX SERVER CONFIGURATION
+This project involves the configuration of a  Linux server to host the catalog application we wrote for project 3.
+This is broken down in two steps, the setup and security of the server and the deployment of the application.

-#SERVER SETUP & SECURITY
+##SERVER SETUP & SECURITY
 ####1.
 [ACCESS AMAZON INSTANCE](https://www.udacity.com/account#!/developmentenvironment)
-1. Download Private Key from link below
+1. Download Private Key
 1. Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
 So if you downloaded the file to the Downloads folder, just execute the following command in your terminal

     `mv ~/Downloads/udacity_key.rsa ~/.ssh/`